 Similarly, we are always grateful to receive compliments and constructive feedback, so that we can continue to improve our service, your feedback is extremely valuable to us as it helps us identify and address problems and to develop good practice.

-- The Executive Director shall (in consultation with the Chair of the Board of Trustees) undertake to investigate the circumstances leading to the complaint.
+- The CEO shall (in consultation with the Chair of the Board of Trustees) undertake to investigate the circumstances leading to the complaint.

-- The Executive Director shall communicate the results of the investigation to the complainant within a reasonable time, normally 21 days.
+- The CEO shall communicate the results of the investigation to the complainant within a reasonable time, normally 21 days.

 - The complainant shall have the right, if dissatisfied with the results of the inquiry, to put his/her case in writing directly to the Board of Trustees.

-- The Board of Trustees shall be regularly informed by the Executive Director of the number and nature of any complaints and the outcome.
+- The Board of Trustees shall be regularly informed by the CEO of the number and nature of any complaints and the outcome.